Did you know that 84% of people trust online reviews as much as personal recommendations?

 Maintaining Thought Leadership

 One of the sides of online reputation management that is often overlooked is the content produced by a company.
 While your online reputation may be defined by what others say about you, it is also largely defined by what you say as well.
-Take precautions to make sure that all your content is relevant, targetted and relatable.
+Take precautions to make sure that all your content is relevant, targeted and relatable.

 The cost of a poor online reputation is immeasurable.
 A few negative comments have the ability to tear down the brand that you have spent time establishing.
 Your web presence has the power to drive leads, attract new customers and retain old ones.
 Don’t leave that up to chance, start building your online reputation management strategy now.